 Department of Music

 Welcome to the Department of Music at Longwood!
-We invite you to explore our website--you'll find that our interests are much the same as your own.
+We invite you to explore our website.
+2016-2017 promises to be a truly exciting year for us!

 Our department also serves as a primary cultural resource for Central Virginia.
 Through concerts and outreach, we touch the lives of thousands in a large geographic area.
 Please join us at some of our upcoming events, such as the traditional Holiday Dinner and Concert, the concerts of the Chamber Music Series, ensemble concerts, and recitals by faculty and students.

-Music at Longwood is on the move.
+It's an exciting time to be a music major at Longwood.
 As chair, it's my privilege to work with the faculty, administration, staff, students, alumni, and patrons - all the people who are the program and share a vision for its excellence.
 Here's hoping we'll see you soon!

 Music Department Chair